cyberphantom/Docker-Kubernetes-AWS/README.md

 # Kubernetes-Docker

-## Introduction:
+## Definitions:

-* Docker:			Containarization platform.
+* **Docker:**			Containarization platform.
-* Kubernetes:		Container cluster manager (Docker and rkt containers).
+* **Kubernetes:**		Container cluster manager (Docker and rkt containers).
-* CoreOS:			OS for containers.
+* **CoreOS:**			OS for containers.
-* Amazon EC2:     Instance hosting Ubuntu as the operating system.
+* **Amazon EC2:**     Instance hosting Ubuntu as the operating system.
 Check version architecture: `uname -r`.
 You can use SSH to connect to Ubuntu instance on Amazon EC2 `ssh -i "docker.pem" ubuntu@52.91.80.173`.
-* Virtual Private Cloud (VPC): Is your private section of AWS, where you can place resources and allow or restrict access to them.
+* **Virtual Private Cloud (VPC):** Is your private section of AWS, where you can place resources and allow or restrict access to them.

-## Definitions:

-**Kubernetes:** is a software for managing a cluster of Docker continers (scheduling, scaling, distribution workload).
+* **Kubernetes:** is a software for managing a cluster of Docker continers (scheduling, scaling, distribution workload).
 Kubernetes takes the software encapsulation provided by Docker further by introducing Pods.
 Kubernetes is lightweight, portable (suited for the cloud architecture), and modular.
 Kubernetes also introduces "**labels**" using which services and replication controllers (replication controller is used to scale a cluster) identify or select the containers or pods they manage.

-**Pod:** a Pod is a collection of one or more Docker containers with single interface features such as providing networking and filesystem at the Pod level rather than at the container level.
+* **Pod:** a Pod is a collection of one or more Docker containers with single interface features such as providing networking and filesystem at the Pod level rather than at the container level.

 ## To install Docker on an Amazon EC2 instance [AWS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html).